Ainapalma/42_libft/README.md

 The goal is to give a deeper understanding of data structures and basic algorithms.

-'libft.subject.pdf' is the task file.
+`libft.subject.pdf` is the task file.

-Run 'Make' so you can build the library:
+Run `Make` so you can build the library: